anthonyyoud/couette/README.md

 cylinders in the small Prandtl number limit.
 Time-stepping is via 2nd order accurate implicit Crank-Nicolson for the linear terms and 2nd order accurate explicit Adams-Bashforth for the non-linear terms.
-For the diffusive equations the code uses operator to allow a tridiagonal system to be solved; the linear algebra package LAPACK is used to solve the Poisson equations associated with the stream function, current and magnetic field.
+For the diffusive equations the code uses operator factorisation to allow a tridiagonal system to be solved; the linear algebra package LAPACK is used to solve the Poisson equations associated with the stream function, current and magnetic field.
 The spatial discretisation is via 2nd order accurate centred finite differences.
 It includes a 'homotopy' parameter, `tau`, to continuously deform the boundaries from the infinite cylinder case (`tau = 0`) to the finite cylinder case (`tau = 1`).
 A basic particle path subroutine to track the trajectory of a particle is also included.
 Spatial modulation of the inner and/or outer Reynolds numbers in the axial direction is possible to mimic a wavy cylinder boundary.

 Requirements
 ============